VerKnowSys/Shable/README.md

 * Support for tasks overloading added with v0.8 since Shable repo contains some shared/common base system files for FreeBSD and Linux.

+## Facts priorities:

+1. Load `base.facts` (from Shable main repo first, then from sibling repo)
+2. Load `SYSTEM_NAME.facts` (from Shable main repo first, then from sibling repo)
+3. Load `facts/cached/local.facts` (if exists)
+4. Load cached facts from facts/cached (if exists)
+5. Load inventory facts (global, then host specific)

+If there would be facts with same name, they will be overriden following this order.

 ## Few words about inventory files:

 Shable supports idea of "global inventory variables" via special: _ like this: